 “‘Items for criticism (not in sequence)’: Joseph DeLee, Pare Lorentz and The Fight for Life (1940)” British Journal for the History of Science 2017 50(3): 429-449.

 “The Autobiographical Shoulder of Ernest Amory Codman: Crafting Medical Meaning in the 20th Century.”
 Bulletin of the History of Medicine 2016 90: 394-423.

 “‘Going After the High-Brows:’ Frank Gilbreth and the Surgical Subject, 1912-1917.”
 Representations 2012 118: 1-27.

-Dr Gainty lectures in the history department on a wide variety of topics in the history of science, medicine and technology, including on the history of modern health care, the Cold War and the environment.
-She has also taught on the histories of American culture, technology and medicine; bioethics; cardiac arrest and the heart; and medical films and filmmaking, among others.
+Dr Gainty lectures in the history department on a wide variety of topics in the history of science, medicine and technology, including on the history of modern health care, the Cold War, environmental history, and the body.
+She also lectures occasionally in the medical school and teaches medical students in the history department.
+Dr. Gainty frequently invites students to contribute to ongoing projects within the larger context of ongoing health and healthcare projects.
+She has in the past taught on the histories of American culture, technology and medicine; bioethics; cardiac arrest and the heart; and medical films and filmmaking, among other areas.

 Expertise and Public Engagement

 Dr. Gainty contributes regularly on matters of health and health history.
 She is especially interested in offering history as a substantive and methodological intervention to contemporary healthcare problems.
 Her most recent work has largely concerned the COVID-19 pandemic and the related issues of vaccine hesitancy, global health and pandemic policy, with an eye especially toward healthcare reform to come.
 Through her Healthy Scepticism project, she has also initiated an artists-in-residence program; established a partnership with the Brixton-based organisation Centric; consulted on vaccine scepticism studies in the US and UK and launched a film festival.